Our priority is the safety of our community. All programs at Lighthouse Labs are available remotely. Learn more.

 This dynamic duo of language & framework is one of the most widely used and polished modern technologies for web development.
+You will gain familiarity with Rails core concepts, like the MVC design pattern, and how to communicate with databases to persist data.

 Learn from professional developers who bring years of experience and passion for mentorship into our classroom.